Coinsnap/Bitcoin-Voting/README.md

 #### 1.2.0 :: 2025-09-04

-* \* Update: Added payment gateway client class.
+* Update: Added payment gateway client class.
-* \* Update: Added support for all the Coinsnap currencies instead of SATS only
+* Update: Added support for all the Coinsnap currencies instead of SATS only
-* \* Update: Prevented redirect to payment gateway if payment amount is less than 1 SAT or currency in not supported by Coinsnap.
+* Update: Prevented redirect to payment gateway if payment amount is less than 1 SAT or currency in not supported by Coinsnap.
-* \* Update: Prevented redirect to BTCPay server if payment amount is less than 0.000005869 BTC (0.50 EUR) for onchain payments, 0.000001 BTC (1 SAT) for Lightning payment or currency is not supported.
+* Update: Prevented redirect to BTCPay server if payment amount is less than 0.000005869 BTC (0.50 EUR) for onchain payments, 0.000001 BTC (1 SAT) for Lightning payment or currency is not supported.
-* \* Update: Minimum order amount is added to connection status notice.
+* Update: Minimum order amount is added to connection status notice.

+#### 1.2.1 :: 2025-12-06

+* Fixed Wordpress Plugin Check warnings.
+* Compatibility with Wordpress 6.9 is tested.